Travel across Asia with the best Indonesian movies to watch now. These movies set in Indonesia are sure to take you there and teach you more.

 The details of the killings can be overwhelming, as well as the attitudes of some of those who were directly involved.

-Add into the mixture the different styles of filmmaking covering such an horrific subject, and you’ll want to make sure you have something more lighthearted to follow this with.
+Add into the mix the different styles of filmmaking covering such a horrific subject, and you’ll want to make sure you have something more lighthearted to follow this with.

 6. The Look of Silence (2014)